Tooth Decay Prevention

 According to the National Institute of Dental and Craniofacial Research, tooth decay is the most prevalent and preventable chronic disease in children and adults today.
 Tooth decay is typically symptomless until there’s already a cavity or a tooth abscess (an infection at the root of a tooth or in the gums), both of which can lead to pain and tooth loss if left untreated.
-That’s why at AV Sierra Dental Center, we make prevention of tooth decay your dental plan’s primary focus.
+That’s why at AV Sierra Dental Center, we make the prevention of tooth decay your dental plan’s primary focus.

 What Is Tooth Decay?